 Once you have registered, you will have 120 days to review the course material.
 Each section must be completed before moving on to the next, but you can review any completed section at any time.

-Certificates will be issued on a periodic basis to those who complete all sessions, record 90% or better on all quizzes, and submit their online evaluation.
+Certificates will be emailed within 2 weeks of course completion to those who complete all sessions, record 80% or better on all quizzes, and submit their online evaluation.

 For Physical Therapists: The Developmental Orthopedics course has been approved for 14.5 contact hours and CEUs in multiple states (39 as of this date) by Redefine Health Education, Inc. For a list of approved states, visit their website.
 If you are in a state not listed, Redefine Health Education will assist you in applying for individual approval.
 Developmental Orthopedics also qualifies for physical therapy contact hours / CEUs in Texas.
 You will receive two certificates — one recognizing your course completion, and one documenting the CEU approval.